moovida-me/linkit-smart-mt76x8/README.md

-# linkit-smart-feed
-This feeds holds the SDK wifi driver and the config/meta package for the LinkIt Smart 7688 (Duo)

 # Build the firmware from sources

 This section describes how to build the firmware for LinkIt Smart 7688 and LinkIt Smart 7688 Duo from source codes.

-### Host environment
-The following operations are performed under a Ubuntu LTS 14.04.3 environment.
-For a Windows or a Mac OS X host computer, you can install a VM for having the same environment:
-* Download Ubuntu 14.04.3 LTS image from [http://www.ubuntu.com](http://www.ubuntu.com)
-* Install this image with VirtualBox (http://virtualbox.org) on the host machine.
-50GB disk space reserved for the VM is recommanded

 ### Steps
 In the Ubuntu system, open the *Terminal* application and type the following commands: